ashdnazg/ashdnazg.github.io/_posts/2025-10-30-Abusing-Harvard-Architecture.md

 This last step reveals the real benefit of this trick.
 Without the trick, we need to use `D` whenever we have a conditional branch, forcing us to spill data into the memory, since `A` is already reserved for the jump, leaving us with no registers that we can allocate to variables.

-With the trick, `D` is no longer required in jumps, so the number of available registers increases from 0 to 1.
-This allows us more flexibility, resulting in simpler and faster code.
+With the trick, `D` is no longer required in jumps, so the number of available registers skyrockets from 0 to 1.
+This allows us more flexibility, and the code becomes simpler and faster.

+## Summary

+In total we reduced the runtime of the worst case by almost 69 percent.

+Neither dropping `TEMP` in favour of smarter arithmetic, nor allocating a register (`D`) to store `previous` are Nand2Tetris specific optimisations.Compilers do similar things all the time on many platforms.

+Storing `n` in `*LOOP`, however, could only be done on a Harvard architecture machine with separate data and instruction memory.

+So it looks like only one out of our three optimisations relied on the Harvard architecture, but since the last optimisation (allocating `D`) depended on the previous two, it, as well, was only made possible by the Harvard architecture abuse, albeit indirectly.

+## Further Optimisations

+Our last version is far from optimal.
+Even with the same algorithm, it is possible to improve performance by up to a further ~80% with [other techniques](https://en.wikipedia.org/wiki/Loop_unrolling) that might feature on a future blog post.

+Changing the algorithm to [one with a lower complexity](https://www.nayuki.io/page/fast-fibonacci-algorithms) might give even better results, but that would require a fast multiplication implementation.

+If you have any ideas or interesting techniques, feel free to contact me by Email or through [Mastodon](https://fosstodon.org/@ashdnazg)